morten-egan/docdb/README.md

 [LATEST DOCDB_RELEASE.ZIP](docdb_release.zip?raw=true)

+Extract the zip to a seperate location on the server.

 You can install the package into any schema that meets the following requirements:

 * Has the "create procedure" privilege